 Current Scholarly Projects

-Revising my dissertation manuscript, The Politics of Protectionism: Brazilian Informatics Policy, Regime Change, and State Autonomy, 1971-1992 for publication by an academic press.
+The Politics of Capitalist Transformation: Brazilian Informatics Policy, Regime Change, and State Autonomy, Routledge Press (forthcoming 2016).

 Presented paper, "Inequality and Actually Existing Democracy: A New Framework of Analysis," at the Pacific Northwest Political Science Association (September 2011) and Western Political Science Association (April 2012) meetings.